RedCraft86/RCEFShaders/README.md

 # RCEFVision
-Zipmaxxing utilities for Endfield Model Importer (EFMI)
+Zipmaxxing utilities for a certain FACTORY MUST GROW anime game.

+NOTE: This mod is to be used with Endfield-Model-Importer (EFMI) which can be downloaded through the [XXMI Launcher](https://github.com/SpectrumQT/XXMI-Launcher)